pmacpherson/aws-study-group/inprogress/challenge-02/readme.md

 * What is AWS Lambda?
 * What languages are supported by AWS Lambda?
 * What is the Handler for your function?
+* What is the structure of a node Lambda?
+* What are the three variables event, context, callback, used for?
 * What type of events can S3 monitor?
 * What AWS Services can S3 events be sent to?
+* What is the payload format for the S3 event to lambda?